 Leadership is learnt.
 Not by attending classes, but through deliberate practice consisting of feedback, coaching and experimentation.

 “Leadership is an observable, learnable set of practices.
 Leadership is not something mystical and ethereal that cannot be understood by ordinary people.
 Given the opportunity for feedback and practice, those with the desire and persistence to lead can substantially improve their abilities to do so.” – James Kouzes and Barry Posner, The Leadership Challenge

-- … only a few people take the time to understand their unique vision and purpose?
+- only a few of us take the time to understand our purpose and vision for the world.

-- … only a few people take the time to learn how to express themselves?
+- only a few of us commit to learning how to express our unique gifts and talents.

 - only a few of us are willing to pay the price necessary to become a leader.